Scalability and robustness of spectral embedding: landmark diffusion is all you need: Abstract

 \section{Abstract}

-While spectral embedding is a widely applied dimension reduction technique in various fields, so far it is still challenging to make it {\em scalable} and {\em robust} to handle ``big data''.
-Motivated by the need of handling such data, we propose a novel spectral embedding algorithm, which we coined {\em Robust and Scalable Embedding via Landmark Diffusion} (ROSELAND).
+{While spectral embedding is a widely applied dimension reduction technique in various fields, so far it is still challenging to make it {\em scalable} to handle ``big data''.
+On the other hand, the {\em robustness} property is less explored and there exists only limited theoretical results.
+Motivated by the need of handling such data, recently we proposed a novel spectral embedding algorithm, which we coined {\em Robust and Scalable Embedding via Landmark Diffusion} (ROSELAND).
 In short, we measure the affinity between two points via a set of landmarks, which is composed of a small number of points, and ``diffuse'' on the dataset via the landmark set to achieve a spectral embedding.
-The embedding is not only scalable and robust, but also preserves the geometric properties under the manifold setup.
-The Roseland can be viewed as a generalization of the commonly applied spectral embedding algorithm, the {\em diffusion map} (DM), in the sense that it shares various properties of the DM.
-In addition to providing a theoretical justification of the Roseland under the manifold setup, including handling the U-statistics-like quantities, providing a $L^\infty$ spectral convergence with a rate, and offering a high dimensional noise analysis, we show various numerical simulations and compare the Roseland with other existing algorithms.
+Roseland can be viewed as a generalization of the commonly applied spectral embedding algorithm, the {\em diffusion map} (DM), in the sense that it shares various properties of DM.
+In this paper, we show that Roseland is not only numerically scalable, but also preserves the geometric properties via its diffusion nature under the manifold setup; that is, we theoretically explore the asymptotic behavior of Roseland under the manifold setup, including handling the U-statistics-like quantities, and provide a $L^\infty$ spectral convergence with a rate.
+Moreover, we offer a high dimensional noise analysis and show that Roseland is robust to noise.
+We also compare Roseland with other existing algorithms with numerical simulations.} Graph Laplacian, Diffusion Maps, Nystr\"om, Landmark, Scalability, Robustness, Roseland\\ 2000 Math Subject Classification: 53Z50, 65D18, 62H99, 68U01, 58Z05